Getting started with Tehama Administration

 - Name of Desktop (friendly name used to identify the Desktop template function or owner)

-- Specification (hardware specifications)
+- Image (hardware specifications)

-- Click on the Users field to open the list of Room members that you can assign to this Desktop template.
+- Click on the Users field to open the list of Enclave members that you can assign to this Desktop template.
 (These are the users who will have access to the Virtual Desktop instance built from this template.)

 - Read the disclaimer (if any) and review the specification details.
+(Note, you may be required to accept terms and conditions.)

 - Click CREATE.
 The SUCCESS dialog will appear.